Skip to main content

 Ducati may not have the fastest motorcycle on the market, but the Italian marque makes some of the most exotic bikes available.
 The Ducati Superleggera V4, according to the brand, is the most powerful and technologically advanced motorcycle from the brand.
 The 998 cc V4 engine produces 234 horsepower, which is a mighty amount for the carbon-fiber heavy body, which weighs just 335.5 pounds with the available racing kit.

-This isn’t the first time Ducati has used the Superleggera name for a motorcycle.
+This isn’t Ducati’s first time using the Superleggera name for a motorcycle.
 The word means super light and perfectly describes the V4.
-Beneath the carbon-fiber bodywork, the motorcycle features a carbon-fiber subframe, wheels mainframe, and swingarm.
-Ducati was so serious about cutting weight that it uses titanium bolts in the V4 Superleggera.
+Beneath the carbon-fiber bodywork, the bike features a carbon-fiber subframe, wheels mainframe, and swingarm.
+Ducati was so serious about cutting weight that it used titanium bolts in the V4 Superleggera.

 2020 Ducati Panigale V4 R: 199 mph

-Take one look at the Ducati Panigale V4 R and you’ll notice the bare-aluminum tank.
-It may seem out of place to the rest of the motorcycle’s sculpted body, but it’s a hallmark trait that’s found on other homologation specials from Ducati.
+Look at the Ducati Panigale V4 R; you’ll notice the bare-aluminum tank.
+It may seem out of place to the rest of the motorcycle’s sculpted body, but it’s a hallmark trait found on other homologation specials from Ducati.
 That feature reveals just how serious Ducati is about the motorcycle’s performance.

 2020 Aprilia RSV4 1100 Factory: 199 mph